-- EM have the "advantage of backwardness": to innovate in their choices of technology, industries and institutions they can simply imitate or licence existing technology, industries and institutions from DM - In practice convergence among world economies has been limited: in 2008 US GPD per capital was 3 times higher than in Mexico, 16 times higher than in India and 145 times higher than in Democratic Republic of Congo - Between 1950 and 2008 only 28 economies reduced their per capita income gap with the US by at least 10% and only 12 were neither Western European countries nor oil- or diamond-producing small countries.
-The other 150 plus countries suffered of the so-called "middle- or low-income level trap" - Since 2000 we have seen the rise of a multipolar world with China and a few other large EM driving global growth: only a few East Asian economies have advanced from low income agrarian economies to middle income newly industrialized economies and toward high income advanced industrialized economies.
-The rise of a multipolar world is therefore the result of dynamic growth in just a few middle income countries with large population - Historical evidence suggests that growth in successful economies followed a similar pattern: front-runners such as England or the United States devoted ingenuity to the production of innovative new products, industries and ways of doing business, allowing them to make productivity gains and grow at a rapid pace.
-Latecomers such as France, Germany and Japan could simply imitate the successful countries - like "flying geese" - and catch up - The West took 300 years to innovate and industrialize, but Japan less than 100 years and East Asia only 40 years.
-The BRICs started their development process less than 30 years ago

-Why did so many EM fail to achieve their economic growth ambitions?
+- EM have the "advantage of backwardness": to innovate in their choices of technology, industries and institutions they can simply imitate or licence existing technology, industries and institutions from DM - Various studies based on cross-country regressions have confirmed the ideas of conditional convergence: a low level of income is generally associated with a high subsequent growth rate when other determinants of growth are held constant - In practice convergence among world economies has been limited: in 2008 US GPD per capital was 3 times higher than in Mexico, 16 times higher than in India and 145 times higher than in Democratic Republic of Congo - Historical evidence suggests that growth in successful economies followed a similar pattern: front-runners such as England or the United States devoted ingenuity to the production of innovative new products, industries and ways of doing business, allowing them to make productivity gains and grow at a rapid pace.
+Latecomers such as France, Germany and Japan could simply imitate the successful countries - like "flying geese" - and catch up. - The West took 300 years to innovate and industrialize, but Japan less than 100 years and East Asia only 40 years.
+The BRICs started their development process less than 30 years ago. - Why did so many EM fail to achieve their economic growth ambitions?